-If you're looking for a hosted Prometheus service, start with a MetricFire free trial today.
+We no longer provide our hosted Prometheus service, but if you are interested in a hosted monitoring solution, please consider starting MetricFire's Hosted Graphite free trial today.
 Also, talk to us directly by booking a demo - we're always happy to assist you with your company's monitoring needs.

 Components of the Prometheus System

 The Prometheus system involves several components, which include the following: